 - Fold and tape the record mailer shut

 - Attach shipping labels

 When shipping vinyls, make sure to write the inscription “FRAGILE” on the sides of the boxes.
 This further improves the chances of the boxes being handled with care.
 You can also take a photo of the front and back of your package using your phone.
-You never know if you might need it - it may come in handy in disputs or insurance claims.
+You never know if you might need it - it could come in handy for disputes or insurance claims.